OData/v3ProtocolDocument/OData Atom Format.markdown

 ### 6.1.3.
 Self and Edit Links as `atom:link` Elements ###
 Atom defines two types of links within an entry that represent retrieve or update/delete operations on the entry. `atom:link` elements with a rel attribute of `"self"` can be used to retrieve the resource (via the URL specified in the `href` attribute). `atom:link` elements with a rel attribute of `"edit"` can be used to retrieve, update, or delete the resource (via the URL specified in the `href` attribute).

-An OData endpoint SHOULD contain a self link, an edit link, or both for a particular entry, but MUST NOT contain more than one edit link for a given entry.
+An OData resource SHOULD contain a self link, an edit link, or both for a particular entry, but MUST NOT contain more than one edit link for a given entry.
 Absence of an edit link implies that the entry is read-only.

-#### 6.1.4 Media Resources as `atom:link` Elements ####
-An entity that represents a stream (for example, a photo entity) is represented as a Media Resource Entry with at least one `atom:link` element for accessing the stream.

-##### 6.1.4.1 The `rel` attribute for Media Resources #####
-Within an `atom:entry` representing a Media Resource, an `atom:link` element with a `rel` attribute of "media" is used to identify a link that can be used to retrieve a Binary Large OBject ("BLOB") associated with the entry.

-Similarly, an `atom:link` element with a `rel` attribute of "media-edit" is used to identify a link that can be used to write a BLOB associated with the entry.

-If the same URL can be used to both read and write the BLOB, a single `atom:link` element with a `rel` attribute of "media-edit" MAY be used to specify the URL to both read and write the entry.

-If the `atom:entry` contains an `atom:link` element with a `rel` attribute of "media" and no `atom:link` element with a `rel` attribute of "edit-media", then the reader must assume the BLOB is read-only.

-##### 6.1.4.2 The `href` attribute for Media Resources #####
-The `href` attribute of an atom:link element representing a Media Resource MUST be present to specify the URI that can be used to read, or write, the stream, according to the [`rel`](#The`rel`attributeforMediaResource) attribute.
-This URI may be relative or absolute.

 #### 6.1.5 Stream Properties as `atom:link` Elements ####
 An entity may have one or stream properties (for example, a photo property of an employee entity).
 Properties that represent streams have a type of "Edm.Stream".